 ‘The best finishing touch is to include internal mirrors to the back of a couple of doors – these can often be overlooked but are incredibly useful.’

 4. Make locating items speedy

 A well organized hall closet means items are easy to find.
 ‘Use cube-like shelving and clear bins – things have homes, which makes it easier to find things and put things back,’ says certified professional organizer Lynne Poulton of Wholly Organized! (opens in new tab).

 Although you can use baskets and other containers, clear bins mean no one in the family can fail to see what’s meant to be put there, and finding the right item when leaving the house is easier.

-Add in hallway shoe storage, such as shoe racks, along the bottom of the closet, Lynne advises, to keep footwear in order and easy to locate.
+To organize shoes, add in hallway shoe storage, such as racks, along the bottom of the closet, Lynne advises, to keep footwear in order and easy to locate.
 She also prefers slimline velvet hangers to maximize hanging space.